CloudKidStudio/library-grunt/README.md

 ---|---
-**default** | Builds the minified, debug and combined versions of the library **dev** | This watches source files and auto-rebuilds whenever there's a change **clean-all** | Delete all generated build files and delete components directory **docs** | Generate the documentation (requires [CloudKidTheme](http://github.com/CloudKidStudio/CloudKidTheme) **docs-live** | Generate the documentation and commit it to _gh-pages_ branch of this the current Git repository
+**default** | Builds the minified, debug and combined versions of the library **dev** | This watches source files and auto-rebuilds whenever there's a change **combine** | This builds the library in combine mode by simply concatinating all the files **clean-all** | Delete all generated build files and delete components directory **docs** | Generate the documentation (requires [CloudKidTheme](http://github.com/CloudKidStudio/CloudKidTheme) **docs-live** | Generate the documentation and commit it to _gh-pages_ branch of this the current Git repository